paulbogdy/EPFL/EE-556(Mathematics-Of-Data)/README.md

 * Basically the more samples you have the closer you are to the actual expected value
 * $X$ random variable, The mean of samples converges to the expected value

+### Central limit theorem

+* The distribution of normalized sample tends to the normal distribution

 ### Estimator

 * Gives a parameter (From a Parameter Space $X$) based on samples